sst/guide/_chapters/cognito-as-a-serverless-service.md

 'Fn::ImportValue': ${self:custom.stage}-AttachmentsBucketArn
 ```

 And finally, you'll notice that we are outputting a couple of things in this service.
 We need the Ids of the Cognito resources created in our frontend.
-But we don't have to export anything else.
+But we don't have to export any cross-stack values.

-Now all of our resources are complete.
-Next we'll look at how to deploy all of our services.
+Now that all of our resources are complete, we'll look at how to deploy them.
 There is a bit of a wrinkle here since we have some dependencies between our services.